Daniel Pinto (financier): Stanhope Capital

 Pinto was named by PAM as one of the Top 50 Most Influential, by Spear’s Wealth Magazine as one of the "Top 5 wealth managers in the UK" and was listed among the "Top 20 men in investment management" by CityWealth magazine.

-New City Initiative
+Independent Investment Management Initiative (IIMI)

-In 2010, Pinto founded the "New City Initiative", an independent think tank aiming at giving a voice to independent, owner-managed financial institutions.
-The organisation interacts with ministers, legislators and regulators in the UK, France and Brussels and has produced several position papers addressing the need to make the financial system safer for investors, depositors and the economy as a whole.
+In 2010, Pinto founded the "Independent Investment Management Initiative (formerly New City Initiative), an independent think tank aiming at giving a voice to independent, owner-managed financial institutions.
+The organisation interacts with ministers, legislators and regulators in the UK, France and Brussels.
+It has produced several position papers addressing the need to make the financial system safer for investors, depositors, and the economy as a whole.

 In 2011, the organisation launched an internship programme for students from disadvantaged backgrounds.
 For its work in the area of social responsibility, NCI received the Spear’s City Champion Award.

 Other Activities/ Board memberships

 In 2018, Pinto and the Stanhope Entrepreneurs Fund, managed by Stanhope Capital, became early investors in S4 Capital Plc, the digital advertising group created by Sir Martin Sorrell, when he left WPP.

 Pinto is a member of the Board of S4 Capital.
 Pinto is also a member of the board of Soparexo, the holding company of Château Margaux.